Although many are mystified by his mysterious moniker, Mel Carriere is a San Diego mailman who writes about the mail, among other things.

 S Marie on November 26, 2014:

 Well, if I ever thought of being a mail carrier I don't now.
 Thanks for the heads up and well written article.

-Mel Carriere (author) from San Diego California on November 01, 2014:
+Mel Carriere (author) from Snowbound and down in Northern Colorado on November 01, 2014:

 ODran you obviously haven't done your homework and you are speaking out of misconceptions and lies you have heard out of some politician or talk radio host's mouth.
 Until the recession the USPS was profitable in spite of these packages and still would be if Congress was not stealing 5 billion a year from its treasury, an act of piracy justified by the false rhetoric you are spreading around.
 I invite you to read my hub "Postal Myths Debunked" for more on this subject.
 Thanks for reading.

 O'Dran on November 01, 2014:

 USPS will never be profitable because of the compensation packages given to its season employees.